-We identify three qualitatively different dynamical regimes, shown in Fig.~\ref{fig:fig1}.
-The first scenario shows a \emph{neutral consensus}, depicted in Fig.~\ref{fig:fig1}(a), in which the opinions of all agents converge towards zero, obtained for small values of controversialness $\alpha$ and social influence strength $K$.
-Larger values of $\alpha$ and/or $K$ destabilize the neutral consensus state and give rise to radicalization dynamics, i.e. situations in which agents' opinions do not converge to the single consensus value, but are widespread and reach values far outside of the initial opinion bounds.
-In these cases, the dynamics of the system strongly depends on how active agents choose their interaction partners.
-In the absence of homophily bias ($\beta=0$), where agents pick their interaction partners uniformly at random, all opinions will be directly absorbed by one of the sides, as shown in Fig.~\ref{fig:fig1}(b).
-The introduction of homophily ($\beta>0$), can drastically change this situation: driven by repeated interactions with like-minded individuals, agents reinforce their opinions and segregate into two groups holding opposite opinions, as shown in Fig.~\ref{fig:fig1}(c).
-In this scenario, a \emph{polarized state} characterized by a bimodal distribution of opinions emerges (see Fig. S1(b) in the SM), which is in line with previous empirical findings \cite{BRA17a, CON11, CON12a, cota2019quantifying, Hanna:2013:PAP:2508436.2508438, Weber2013}.
-It is important to note that the polarized state Fig.~\ref{fig:fig1}(c) is not stable in the limit $t \to \infty$ and may eventually decay into a one-side radicalized state, cf. Fig.~\ref{fig:fig1}(b).
-The lifetime of the meta-stable polarized state increases over-exponentially with the strength of homophily $\beta$, up to a point where its destabilization becomes numerically inaccessible.
-In Fig.~S3 of the SM, we show this behavior exemplarily for some parameterizations of the model.
+We identify three qualitatively different dynamical regimes.
+For small values of $K$ and $\alpha$, a \emph{neutral consensus} is reached, in which the opinions of all agents converge towards zero, Fig.~\ref{fig:fig1}(a).
+Larger values of $\alpha$ and/or $K$ destabilize this consensus and give rise to radicalization.
+These are situations in which agents' opinions do not converge, are widely spread, and may reach values far outside of the initial opinion interval.
+For such cases, the dynamics of the system strongly depends on how active agents choose their interaction partners.
+In the absence of homophily ($\beta=0$), when agents pick their interaction partners uniformly at random, all opinions will be directly absorbed by one of the two sides, as shown in Fig.~\ref{fig:fig1}(b).
+The introduction of homophily ($\beta>0$) drastically changes this picture: driven by repeated interactions with likely-minded individuals, agents reinforce their opinions and segregate into two groups on opposite sides of the neutral consensus, as shown in Fig.~\ref{fig:fig1}(c).
+In this scenario, a \emph{polarized state} characterized by a bimodal distribution of opinions emerges (see Fig. S1(b) in Ref.~\cite{SM}), as observed empirically \cite{BRA17a, CON11, CON12a, Cota2019, Hanna:2013:PAP:2508436.2508438, Weber2013} and in modelling studies \cite{kurahashi2016robust,banisch2019opinion}.
+The polarized state in our model is metastable and (for moderate values of $\beta$) eventually turns to a one-sided radicalized state.
+Its lifetime, however, increases at least exponentially with the strength of homophily $\beta$, up to a point where the destabilization becomes numerically inaccessible (see Fig.~S2 of Ref.~\cite{SM}).